8 Degree Programs

 100+ High-Impact Learning Experiences

-Undergraduate students pursuing a degree in Animal Science at Texas A&M University have multiple opportunities to take part in High-Impact Learning Experiences.
-With 10 nationally recognized competitive teams, department led education abroad programs, industry tours, undergraduate research, and local, state, national, and international internships every student has the chance to participate.
+Students pursuing a degree in Animal Science at Texas A&M University have multiple opportunities to take part in high-impact learning experiences.
+With 10 nationally recognized competitive teams, department-led education abroad programs, industry tours, student research, and local, state, national, and international internships, every student has the chance to participate.

 For degrees or admissions questions: